 Set your eggs pointy end down in an egg carton or tray for 24 hours after receiving them and before putting them in the incubator.

-Incubation temperatures and humidity are a hotly debated subject, but I always incubate around 37.6-37.8C and I tend to prefer lower humidity during incubation (days 1 -18) with humidity levels being between 35% and 45% during this period.
+Incubation temperatures and humidity are a hotly debated subject, but I always incubate around 37.9-38.4C and I tend to prefer lower humidity during incubation (days 1 -18) with humidity levels being between 20% and 40% during this period.
+This is known as the dry hatch method and I personally find it works best for me.
 I then raise the humidity to 60% to 69% for hatching (day 18-21)

 Everyone has their own preferences and what works best for them so it may take you some time to find what you prefer.
 There is lots of information on the internet on various ways to incubate and hatch!
 You can get lost for hours looking into it.